-The Fourth Industrial Revolution is centred around the idea that manufacturing technologies and processes make way for automation, data, the Internet of Things, cloud computing and artificial intelligence (AI).
+The Fourth Industrial Revolution is centered around the idea that manufacturing technologies and processes make way for automation, data, the Internet of Things, cloud computing and artificial intelligence (AI).

 Industrial revolutions provide a helpful context for the evolution of work — or what might be more clearly described as the “evolution of the employee.”
 Jacob Morgan described the concept of our current working world in his 2014 book, The Future of Work,2 this way: